neuralswarm/neuralswarm.github.io/_posts/2022-07-01-auditing-an-ai-system.markdown

 - **Software Engineering:** Certify that the system follows software engineering best practices around source code, documentation, version control and testing.

-## What does an AI Audit look like?
+## What Does An AI Audit Look Like?

 <!-- Methodology -->